jdanthdavis/SelectAssessment/README.md

 }
 ```

-2. The API returns an HTTP 200 Response code and the following message body
+~~2.
+The API returns an HTTP 200 Response code and the following message body~~

 ```javascript
 {
   "message": "invoice submitted successfully"
 }
 ```
-3. Store the invoices in a data store of your choice with an additional property and value "status": "pending"
+~~3.
+Store the invoices in a data store of your choice with an additional property and value "status": "pending"~~

 ## User story 2
 As a member of the accounting team I need to see a list of invoices that have been submitted by vendors, but have not yet been approved for payment so that I can review and approve them.